gabrieljumanne/gabrieljumanne/README.md

 - 🔭 I’m currently working on personal website project known as CAST-TOUR which is my first step towards using my technical skill towards solving aviation problems in Tourism (AVITOUR) such as :
                           - Ticketing and booking system.
-                          - Flight management systems.
-                          - AVITOUR Hubs such as chatting communities for pilots and some people with passion within this industry .
                           - learning and implementing new technologies such as block-chain technology  in aviation industry ..
                           - Using AI-system to build recommendation system .